On this page

 the perspective of the container instead of the host operating

 mongod runs in a

-opposed to the host operating system's total available RAM.
+opposed to the host operating system's RAM limit.

 FTDC collects statistics produced by the following commands on file rotation or startup: